-d.
-As of March 31, 2024, the Company incurred a consolidated net loss of \$6.3 million and has an accumulated deficit in the total amount of \$242.2 million.
-The Company's cash and cash equivalents as of March 31, 2024 totaled \$20.7 million and the Company's negative operating cash flow for the three months ended March 31, 2024 was \$7.7 million.
-The Company has sufficient funds to support its operations for more than 12 months following the issuance date of its unaudited condensed consolidated financial statements for the three months ended March 31, 2024.
+- d.
+As of September 30, 2024, the Company incurred a consolidated net loss of \$13.7 million and has an accumulated deficit in the total amount of \$249.5 million.
+The Company's cash and cash equivalents as of September 30, 2024 totaled \$10.7 million and the Company's negative operating cash flow for the nine months ended September 30, 2024 was \$17.7 million.
+The Company believes it has sufficient funds to support its operations for more than 12 months following the issuance date of its unaudited condensed consolidated financial statements for the nine months ended September 30, 2024. - e.
 The Company expects to incur future net losses and its transition to profitability is dependent upon, among other things, the successful development and commercialization of its products and product candidates, the establishment of contracts for the distribution of new product lines, or the acquisition of additional product lines, any of which, or in combination, would contribute to the achievement of a level of revenues adequate to support its cost structure.
+If the Company does not achieve a level of revenues adequate to support its cost structure.
+If the Company does not achieve a level of revenues adequate to support its cost structure, it will implement cost reduction measures.
+These plans may include restructuring efforts and additional cost reductions if needed.
 Until the Company achieves profitability or generates positive cash flows, it will continue to need to raise additional cash.
 The Company intends to fund future operations through cash on hand, additional private and/or public offerings of debt or equity securities, cash exercises of outstanding warrants or a combination of the foregoing.
 In addition, the Company may seek additional capital through arrangements with strategic partners or from other sources and will continue to address its cost structure.
 Notwithstanding, there can be no assurance that the Company will be able to raise additional funds or achieve or sustain profitability or positive cash flows from operations.